-For the past 30+ years, I've been gainfully and happily employed as a (female) software developer.
+For the past 30-plus years, I've been gainfully and happily employed as a (female) software developer.
 My first decade was spent at a large space and defense company where equal gender distribution in software development, at all levels, was the norm, not the exception.
 My current company, Perfect Sense, also embraces women in software development.
 The case for a corporate culture where women technologists, in very large numbers, work successfully and seamlessly side by side with their male colleagues is not a theoretical one to me.
 It is my experience.

 I've also been in a conference hall with 400 people and counted only 10 women in the room.
-Gender bias, like many other biases, is a real phenomenon - but it's not inevitable.
-In fact, I believe that software development is an excellent career to transcend bias and thrive regardless of any (hopefully temporary) disparity.
-Software instructions are translated to hardware as ones and zeros that are blissfully unaware of the gender, age, or race of the person who created them.
+Gender bias, like many other biases, is a real phenomenon, but it's not inevitable.
+In fact, I believe software development is an excellent career to transcend bias and thrive regardless of any (hopefully temporary) disparity.
+Software instructions are translated to hardware as ones and zeros that are blissfully unaware of the gender, age or race of the person who created them.
 The demand for a qualified person who can write those instructions has nearly always exceeded the supply.
 Most companies simply can't afford to let a good developer slip away.

-In college I discovered that, unlike any other subject, I could spend hours engrossed in programming and be barely aware of time passing.
+In college I discovered that, unlike any other subject, I could spend hours engrossed in programming and barely be aware of time passing.
 When my work was complete, there was no mystery as to whether it would receive a good grade.
-It either worked or it didn't.
+It either worked, or it didn't.
 I have always valued that objective success measurement.

 1. It's a profession you can fit into your life:

 As long as you have a computer in your possession and are not trying to operate heavy machinery at the same time, you can write code.
 You don't even have to be on the internet.
-You can be effective working part-time, off-site, and at odd hours.
-You can work for a big company, small company, or your own company.
-If you are looking for clever ways to achieve work-life balance - with or without children in the mix - there are few careers as conducive to that goal as software development.
+You can be effective working part-time, off-site and at odd hours.
+You can work for a big company, small company or your own company.
+If you are looking for clever ways to achieve work-life balance—with or without children in the mix—there are few careers as conducive to that goal as software development.

 2. You can be as social as you want to be: